How to Process Acorns/Cold Leaching Method

 Many tribes used acorns to produce an oil.
 This was done by crushing and boiling down the acorns.
 This prized oil was used for cooking, wounds and even burns.
 Acorns were also used as an herbal remedy to treat stomach pain, bloating, nausea, diarrhea, and other common digestive complaints.

-When the caps and shells are removed, the nuts are high in protein, potassium, magnesium, calcium and vitamin B6.
+Acorns are high in protein, potassium, magnesium, calcium and vitamin B6.
 They are naturally gluten-free and loaded with fiber.
 Acorns however are toxic to humans, dogs, horses and cattle.
 Being naturally bitter, they must be processed in order to make them palatable.
 This unpleasant flavor comes from what is called tannins.
 The tannins act as an astringent which can be harmful to human health and has been known to cause damage to the kidneys.

 Tannins are removed through a process called leaching, whereby the acids are drained away from the acorns using water.
 Afterwards, they are completely safe to consume.
 Historically indigenous people leached acorns by placing them in netted bags or baskets, then placing them in a stream for a few days to naturally release the tannins.